zyla/esp-xkcd/README.md

-# ESP-Jokes-RS
+# `esp-xkcd`

+Embedded Rust XKCD viewer.
+Displays a random XKCD on a LCD or OLED display.

-ESP-Jokes-RS is a lightweight, fun, and educational project that brings humor and laughter to your ESP32C32 development board by displaying jokes on its OLED or LCD screen.
-What's unique about this project is that it is written in Rust, using the `no_std` library, in adherence to the principles described in the [ESP-RS book](https://esp-rs.github.io/book/writing-your-own-application/nostd.html).
-This repository is based on the Wokwi example project for ESP32 and aims to demonstrate how you can program your ESP32 board in Rust without relying on the standard library.
+It is written in Rust, using the `no_std` library, in adherence to the principles described in the [ESP-RS book](https://esp-rs.github.io/book/writing-your-own-application/nostd.html).
+This repository is based on [esp-jokes-rs](https://github.com/jborkowski/esp-jokes-rs).

-But what makes ESP-Jokes-RS even more entertaining is that it fetches jokes from the internet on a button click!
-With the press of a button, your ESP32 board connects to https://v2.jokeapi.dev/ and retrieves a random joke from the internet, providing you with a source of endless laughter and amusement.
-This feature adds an interactive and dynamic element to your development board, making it both an educational and entertaining gadget.
+What is challenging about this is that the image we're displaying doesn't fit in RAM (400K on `esp32c3`), and sometimes neither does the input file.
+The [`incremental-png`](https://github.com/zyla/incremental-png) library was created to address this.
+It's focused in incremental decoding and minimizing memory usage.

 ## Features

-- Displays a collection of jokes on the OLED or LCD screen of your ESP32.
+- Displays XKCD image
 - Written in Rust, showcasing how to use the `no_std` library for ESP32 development.
-- Supports various display drivers, including ST7735 and SSD1306, thanks to the contributions in [this pull request](https://github.com/jborkowski/esp-jokes-rs/pull/1).
+- Supports various display drivers, including ST7735 and SSD1306

 ## Supported hardware configurations